philipkeenan97/Cpp-100Days-of-Coding/README.md

   - Multi-line: /* */
 - Using *std::cout* to output values.
 - Using *std::endl* to go down to a new line while outputting values.
+- Completed a task on Code Wars, it may be too early to do this however as I do not know a lot.
+Looking at solutions may be helpful for now to see how things may be completed but I have to
+starting figuring out solutions for myself soon.